-As you are sitting comfortable with the guitar I will ask you the question “How many strings do you see on the guitar?”
+As you are sitting comfortably with the guitar I will ask you the question “How many strings do you see on the guitar?”
 (The answer is 6).

-Next you will be given the names of each string, which is made easier to remember with a memory aid.
-For example, going from low E string ( the thickest string) to the high E string (the thinnest string) the strings are labeled as follows: E A D G B E.
+Next, you will be given the names of each string, which is made easier to remember with a memory aid.
+For example, going from low E string ( the thickest string) to the high E string (the thinnest string) the strings are labelled as follows: E A D G B E.

 The memory aid for this is either:

 Eddy Ate Dynamite Good-Bye Eddie

 This will also be printed off for you to take home.

 On the top side of the neck of the guitar, we have the fretboard.
 This is the whole section between the body of the guitar and the headstock.
 On the fretboard, there are a series of metal strips on it.
 These strips are called Frets.
 When you press a string down just behind the fret and into the fretboard, the pitch of the string becomes higher.
 These frets are also numbered.
 The “1st Fret” is the first metal strip you will see closest to the headstock.
 The next metal strip is called “2nd Fret“, the third metal strip is called “3rd fret“, etc. All guitars can be different but there are symbols, usually dots, used to mark certain frets to make them easier to identify.
 Most commonly the 3rd, 5th, 7th and 9th frets are marked with a single dot, and the 12th fret is usually marked with two dots.

 At this point in the lesson, I would ask you to choose any string you like and make it sound.
 You can use any finger on your right hand or a guitar pick to do this.
 Listen to the sound.